-Geoff Grandfield is an award-winning illustrator born in Bristol, England and lives in London.
-He has worked with major newspapers and publishers since 1987.
-His work centres on the visual communication of ideas, narrative and atmosphere, reoccurring themes are cinematography of film noir, modernist graphic art and the expression of architecture.
-His hand-drawn iterative process explores composition and tone to attempt to convey non-visual content.
+Themes in his visual language centre on the visual communication of ideas, narrative and atmosphere, drawing on the cinematography of film noir, modernist graphic art and architectural expression.
+His hand-drawn chalk pastel process explores composition and tone to find expression for non-visual content.

 National Art Library Illustration Award, commended winner